 10: You may notice a few lumps that may be a bit tender.
 These are formed when blood is trapped in a tributary vein after the target vein has been destroyed.
 If you have an especially tender area, we may nick the skin overlying the area with a small needle and express the old trapped blood.
 These lumps are not dangerous but can be uncomfortable.
 They will eventually resolve on their own, but if the old blood is expressed, they will resolve much quicker.

 11: The endovenous laser ablates (destroys) the target vein.
 The area around the vein is then absorbed by the body.
 The absorption process results in a “pulling” sensation along the course of the ablated vein in the upper thigh.
 This is typically felt 2 weeks after the procedure.
 The sensation resolves on its own within a week or two.
-Patients do not describe this as pain but do consistently describe it as a “pulling” sensation.
+Patients do not describe this as pain but do consistently describe it as a “cord-like” sensation.
 Patients that are very athletic and exercise frequently seem to notice this sensation more often.
 The sensation is to be expected and is not something to worry about.
-You may exercise at the level that feels comfortable to you on the third day as long as you wear your hose.
-The pulling sensation is no big deal and will not slow you down.

 At the Alabama Vein & Restoration Medspa, our physicians have successfully and safely performed thousands of endovenous laser ablation procedures.

 Infection following endovenous laser ablation is extremely rare because the numbing fluid that is put into the leg also helps protect against infection.